-StartArticlesHow to prevent money laundering in times of Bets and Cryptos
+StartArticlesHow to prevent money laundering in times of Bets and Cryptos?

-How to prevent money laundering in times of Bets and Cryptos
+How to prevent money laundering in times of Bets and Cryptos?

-Worried about the subject, Febraban will hold an event between October 15 and 16, in São Paulo the 14th edition ofMoney Laundering Prevention Congressand to the Financing of Terrorism (PLDFT), considered the largest event on the subject in Brazil.
-Not by chance, the central theme this year will be "Integrated approach between the areas of controls"
+Concerned about the issue, Febraban will hold the 14th edition of theMoney Laundering Prevention Congressand the Financing of Terrorism (PLDFT), considered the largest event on the subject in Brazil.
+Not by chance, this year's central theme will be "Integrated approach between control areas."

 Alexandre Pegoraro